Student Learning Survey Information for Administrators

 With over 10 years of results for some questions, the survey provides a stable source of data on the education experience.
 Data from the survey is used by schools, districts, government ministries, external organizations, and academic researchers.

 The survey administrator (AWIS) supplies logon numbers to schools for distribution to staff, parents and students.
-Paper copies can be provided for anyone unable to use the online survey.
-All responses are anonymous and confidential.

 Students and staff require a logon number to access the appropriate survey.
 Parents can access the survey with a logon number (automatically selects the appropriate survey for the child’s school and grade level), or without a logon number (the parent must select the child’s school and grade level in order to access the appropriate survey).